ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 	- Use Google Market Finder to see search traffic for a given term.
-	- Use Google Keyword Planner to determine the volume of search adverts in a given location
+	- Use Google Keyword Planner to determine the volume of search adverts in a given location.
 	- Use Google Analytics to determine where website visitors are coming from.
 - Consider the internet speeds of the target market.